Source rules

 Local news can help explain context, timing, and public debate.
 It should not be the main source for an official budget number when an official source is available.

-Those scripts do not automatically replace the public numbers on the site.
+A downloaded file does not automatically replace the public numbers on the site.
 If an expected FY27 dataset is not found, the site continues using verified page-based figures.
-A dataset-derived figure should be used on a public page only after the source, version, and validation results are checked.
+A figure from a dataset should be published only after the source and version are checked.

 Budget Versions